-- All eligible returning residents who apply for housing by the published deadline are guaranteed university housing. - Returning residents who applied late and did not meet published deadlines will be placed on a waiting list.
+- All eligible returning residents who apply for housing by the published deadline are guaranteed university housing. - Returning residents who applied late and did not meet published deadlines will be assigned pending availability of space.

 Current Students - Not living on campus